sockitfpga/MiSTer_SoCkit/README.md

-Arrow SoCKit is a rich hardware to run MiSTer cores.
+Arrow SoCKit FPGA is a rich hardware to run MiSTer cores.
 Without HSMC-GPIO adapter you cannot attach SDRAM modules, so it is is better to invest into.
-If you do not have HMSC-GPPIO addon board, you can run those Cores that not requiring SDRAM, for Example Genesis.
+If you do not have HMSC-GPPIO addon board, you can run those cores that not requiring SDRAM, for example Genesis.

 This port leverages all built-in hardware capabilities of the board: